The medical office sector is strong. It continues to consolidate and seek new or expanded facilities. The following are a few examples.

 Children’s Hospital of Philadelphia (CHOP) last year announced a major $50 million Pediatrics Research and Patient Care Initiative.
 It will be called the Roberts Collaborative for Genetics and Individualized Medicine at CHOP, as the Roberts family (known for their ownership of Comcast) will be contributing a $25 million gift.

 Last month, Kennedy Health Systems unveiled a new $80 million facility in Cherry Hill, New Jersey.
 This is only Phase I of a $200 million overhaul.
-The next part of construction will commence this fall, and will include a new acute-care hospital with all private patient rooms.
+The next part of the construction will commence this fall and will include a new acute-care hospital with all private patient rooms.
 Kennedy plans to merge with Thomas Jefferson University Hospital this summer.

 Lankenau Medical Center, while not in Philadelphia proper, but rather part of Main Line Health, recently received approval to move forward with an Emergency Department Expansion Project.
 Originally built to handle 35,000 visits per year, they now get about 54,000 patients each year.
 That number is projected to reach 73,000 by 2025.
-The project is expected to be completed in early 2019 at a cost $52.8 million.
+The project is expected to be completed in early 2019 at a cost of $52.8 million.
 It will result in an additional 32,200 square feet of space.

 Some forward-thinking hospitals are aligning with these urgent care centers.
 They recognize that people appreciate the convenience they provide patients (co-pays are lower and wait times are shorter).
 This partnership could alleviate the burden on a lot of hospital emergency rooms.
-If people have a non-life threatening condition, they may go to an urgent care facility.
+If people have a non-life-threatening condition, they may go to an urgent care facility.
 Clinics typically charge 40-50% less than the costs of ER visits.
-Many hospitals aren’t seeing them as competition any more.
+Many hospitals aren’t seeing them as competition anymore.

 As a result of this shift, urgent care facilities are becoming more and more prevalent.
 If people can’t get a doctor’s appointment that fits their schedule, they’ll go to an urgent care center for relief.
-Typical patients present with upper respiratory illnesses, ear infections, wounds that require stitches, strains, sprains and sometimes broken bones.
-Centers are even open on weekends and holidays, when doctors’ offices are typically closed.
+Typical patients present with upper respiratory illnesses, ear infections, wounds that require stitches, strains, sprains, and sometimes broken bones.
+Centers are even open on weekends and holidays when doctors’ offices are typically closed.